haikelz/gfvs/README.md

 - **Swagger Documentation**: API documentation using Swagger
 - **Hot Reload**: Development with Air for automatic rebuilds
 - **Structured Logging**: Using Uber's Zap logger
-- **High Performance**: Using ByteDance's Sonic for JSON handling
+- **High Performance**: Using ByteDance's Sonic for JSON handling and Protocol Buffers for Data Representation
-- **Multiple Environments**: Separate development and production setups

 ## Prerequisites